karsl/film-repository/README.md

 `./mvnw spring-boot:run`

 Then visit 'localhost:8080' with your browser.
+To login
+* as admin, login with username "username2" and password "password2",
+* as standard user, login with username "username1" and password "password1".

 ## Diagrams